-The study, published in the journal Water, includes a review of natural barrier island sediment processes.
+The study includes a review of natural barrier island sediment processes.
 For example during storms, as water levels approach and exceed dunes, sand is transported either through collision (erosion of the dune face with sand deposited offshore) or overwash (overtopping of the dune crest with sand transported landward and deposited on the back barrier).
 If water levels on both sides of the island exceed the dune crest, breaching may occur, forming an inlet.

 Over decadal timescales, barrier islands depend on the accumulation of overwash deposition during individual storm events to migrate landward (rollover) or seaward in response to changes in sea level.
 Although storms may overwash and destroy natural dune systems, over time, dunes can maintain volume due to natural recovery processes.
 If a barrier island is unable to keep pace, it may drown by flattening if the island is unable to maintain height, narrowing if the island undergoes rapid shoreline retreat, or deflating (a combination of narrowing and flattening).

-The study was centered on Dauphin Island, a low-lying barrier island located offshore of the State of Alabama coast.
-The island has been severely impacted by extreme storm events including Hurricane Ivan (2004) which caused extensive overwash and Hurricane Katrina (2005) which breached the middle of the island.
-The eastern section of the island is developed with homes and infrastructure, has well developed dunes and has undergone frequent nourishment after storm events.
-The western section is undeveloped and lower in elevation with smaller dunes; historically, nourishment activities have not occurred there.
-Due to its low elevation, future hazards such as SLR and storms may increase inundation, overwash and loss of land on Dauphin Island.
+The study centered on Dauphin Island, a low-lying barrier island located off the coast of Alabama.
+The island has been severely impacted by extreme storm events including Hurricane Ivan (2004), which caused extensive overwash, and Hurricane Katrina (2005), which breached the middle of the island.
+The eastern section of the island is developed with homes and infrastructure, has well developed dunes, and has undergone frequent nourishment after storm events.
+The western section is undeveloped and lower in elevation with smaller dunes.
+Historically, nourishment activities have not occurred there.
+Due to its low elevation, future hazards such as sea level rise and storms may increase inundation, overwash, and loss of land on Dauphin Island.

-The study used an integrated modeling approach incorporating three models to simulate barrier island evolution over decadal time scales including fairweather conditions, storm-driven change and post-storm dune recovery.
-The cumulative effects of beach nourishment were assessed over a 30-year simulated period to determine how beach nourishment can influence barrier island resiliency over long time scales, including the effects of SLR.
+The study integrated three models to simulate barrier island evolution over decadal time scales, including fairweather conditions, storm-driven change, and post-storm dune recovery.
+The researchers assessed the cumulative effects of beach nourishment over a 30-year simulated period to determine how beach nourishment can influence barrier island resiliency over long periods, including the effects of sea level rise.

-This study was led by scientists from the U.S. Geological Survey, University of Georgia, Louisiana State University, The Water Institute of the Gulf and the U.S. Army Corps of Engineers.
+Study results provide insight into how beach and dune nourishment can improve morphological resilience by maintaining barrier island geometry and volume over decadal timescales.
+The study was led by scientists from the U.S. Geological Survey, University of Georgia, Louisiana State University, The Water Institute of the Gulf, and the U.S. Army Corps of Engineers.
 Support was provided, in part, by the NCCOS Effects of Sea Level Rise project Dynamic Sea Level Rise Assessments of the Ability of Natural and Nature-Based Features to Mitigate Surge and Nuisance Flooding.